rparthas/Repository/README.md

 Repository
 ==========

-Repository

-This is the general repository for all my learning attempts
+This is the general repository for all my learning attempts.
+It houses the following topics

+* Algorithms - General Algorithm learnings along with amazon,hackerrank contests and domain problems
+* CloudKon - My Masters distributed system project running on Amazon EC2
+* MEAN - Node stack
+* MLR - Machine Learning with help of R language
+* hackathon - Houses hackathon contest solutions
+* Octave  - Houses ML solutions to Andrew NG course on ML in coursera
+* Springboot - A Springboot learning attempt
+* twitterStorm - Twitter & storm Integration